diogohal/face-superposition-normalization/README.md

 ## Description

 The main goal of this project is to create an application to reposition a set of photos in a default face position, creating a sobreposition of faces.
-For that, it was used Python language with OpenCV for image transformation.
+For that, it was used Python language with OpenCV for image transformation and Haar Cascade classifier for eyes detection.

 ## How to Use